dev4any1/user-datagram-transmission/README.md

 # Java UDP and TCP Communication Cook-book

-Overview

-This repository provides a collection of Java socket programming examples for UDP and TCP communication.
+This repository provides practical Java socket programming examples for UDP and TCP communication.

-his repository provides practical Java socket programming examples for UDP and TCP communication.
-It showcases various networking techniques and Enterprise Integration Patterns (EIPs) such as Request-Reply, Guaranteed Delivery, Competing Consumers, Publish-Subscribe, and Point-to-Point communication.
+It demonstrating various networking techniques and Enterprise Integration Patterns (EIPs) such as Request-Reply, Guaranteed Delivery, Competing Consumers, Publish-Subscribe, and Point-to-Point communication.

 Each example is designed to be lightweight and includes simple load tests to demonstrate real-world usage.